SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 ![Data explorer add events](/images/users-guide/cockpit/cockpit-dataexplorer-eventsadd.png)

 In the upcoming dialog, you can select an alarm or event from the list of recent alarms and events.
-Click **Add**, to add your selection.
+Click **Add** to add your selection.

 Expand an event, to modify its properties.